Updated April 2024

 But what if it’s too late?
 What if you’ve already used up the available practice tests?

 No problem.
-Here are 6 ways you can keep prepping for the digital SAT, even after you've used the available practice tests.
+Here are 7 ways you can keep prepping for the digital SAT, even after you've used the available practice tests.

 1. Retake the Bluebook tests for their alternative second modules

 Because your testing performance changes which second module you'll see, if you’ve only taken a Bluebook test once, then you’ve only seen about two-thirds of its questions.
 To see the rest of the questions, take the test again.
 This time, answer all the first-module questions incorrectly to guarantee you'll get the lower-difficulty second module, or use the answer key to quickly answer every first-module question right and guarantee you'll see the higher-difficulty second module.
-Since there are two questions that repeat between the lower and higher difficulty second modules, you'll get 25 more Reading & Writing questions and 20 more Math questions out of every Bluebook test.
+Since two questions repeat between the lower and higher difficulty second modules, you'll get 25 more Reading & Writing questions and 20 more Math questions out of every Bluebook test.

-2. Practice with Khan Academy
+3. Practice with Khan Academy

-3. Selectively use the linear (nonadaptive) tests
+4. Selectively use the linear (nonadaptive) tests

 ArborBridge tutors selectively incorporate these practice questions into their students’ prep at the moments we’ve calculated the questions will make the biggest impact, reinforcing the skills and strategies that each student is already learning.

-4. Use 3rd-party materials
+6. Use 3rd-party materials

 To supplement the material released by the College Board, ArborBridge has written over 300 lessons—which collectively include more than 5,000 questions on the concepts, question types, and strategies that students need to master for the digital SAT.